13-1-5: DEFINITIONS:

 BUOY: A float moored to the bottom, used to moor boats, mark channels, etc.

-DOCK: A platform, either nonfloating or floating, which extends into, over or across the water to provide for boat moorage, access to a moorage area, swimming facilities or other related activities.
+DOCK: A platform, either non-floating or floating, which extends into, over or across the water to provide for boat moorage, access to a moorage area, swimming facilities or other related activities.

 DREDGING: The process of excavating material from the lake bottom and thereby increasing the depth of a portion of the lake bottom.
-The term shall include the process of extending the lake area landward by excavating material from the lakeshore protection zone and thereby lowering the elevation of that portion of that zone.
+The term includes the process of extending the lake area landward by excavating material from the lakeshore protection zone and thereby lowering the elevation of that portion of that zone.

 DWELLING UNIT: All permanent, semipermanent and temporary buildings, guest quarters, cabins, apartments, mobile homes, campers, trailers, motor homes or similar facilities, including appurtenant structures, which provide sleeping and/or cooking facilities.